dblanchardDev/arcgisrest/README.md

 ## Exceptions

- * **requests.exceptions.HTTPError** – An non-successful value is received from the HTTP server.
+ * **arcgisrest.utils.HTTPError** – A non successful status code was returned. <br>Access the original response via the exception's *response* property and the message via the exception's *message* property.

- * **arcgisrest.utils.ArcGISError** – ArcGIS Enterprise reported that the request was not successful.
+ * **arcgisrest.utils.ArcGISError** – ArcGIS Enterprise reported an error within its response body.<br>Access the original response via the exception's *response* property and the message via the exception's *message* property.

  * **NotImplementedError** – Sending a GeoEvent request via Web Adaptor isn't supported.

 ## Sessions